Mizzrym/php_send_nsca/README.md

 errorhandling
 -------------

-The class will return true or false.
-Be aware that wrong encryption typenames can lead to critical failures that will stop your programs execution at runtime (if you don't handle errors on your own)
+The class used to return true or false and didn't throw any exceptions.
+However, this behaviour has been changed.
+If you still want to have a "silent" nsca implementation, extend the class and let the send method catch all exceptions